 - Misconduct: Law 12 applies and will be enforced.
 Misconduct is a term used in the Laws of the Game to cover behavior that is in serious conflict with the spirit of the game and good sportsmanship.
 Acts that are considered misconduct are specified in Law 12 and will be enforced.
 It is the sole discretion of the referee to determine whether misconduct has occurred.

-- Offside – standard laws of the game apply.
+- Offside – laws of the game apply.

 Referees should briefly explain any infringements to ALL the players and help players with instructions.
 They are the teachers on the field – and should encourage proper play and sporting behavior.
 Every effort should be made to keep the game moving and free from stoppages for doubtful infractions.
 Let them play and enjoy.

-Referees in 12U do not referee their own children’s game but are scheduled for other games in the division.
+Referees in 14U do not referee their own children’s game, but are scheduled for other games in the division.
 Referees schedule themselves for games in this division.
-The recommended procedure is as follows:

 Spectators from each team shall be on opposite sides of the field.
 The home team is the first team listed on the game schedule and sits on the West or North side of the field.
 The visiting team is the second team listed on the game schedule and is assigned the East or South side of the field.
 Spectators must stay between the “18-yard lines” (between the penalty areas).
 Spectators must also be 2 yards back from the touchline, maintaining an unobstructed and safe area for the Assistant Referee and players to run and perform throw-ins.
 A spectator must never sit or stand behind the goal or goal line.
 Coaches and assistant referees should encourage adherence to this policy.
 Spectators shall not coach players (coaches coach, players play, parents cheer), avoid foul or abusive language or gestures toward any player, coach, referee or other spectators, abide by the Kids Zone guidelines (no smoking, no consumption of alcohol, no dogs, etc.), acknowledge and congratulate BOTH teams on a game well played, and HAVE FUN!
 Team Managers should help ensure proper sideline etiquette.
 If playing on an artificial turf field, please see the City’s policies regarding use of those fields (i.e., water being the only liquid or food allowed on the field).